EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 (Use -1 for the second power pin and -1 for the enable pin if these don't apply and you want to average more than one reading.)
 For most of the sensors, Yosemitech strongly recommends averaging multiple (in most cases 10) readings for each measurement.
 Please see the section "[Notes on Arduino Streams and Software Serial](https://envirodiy.github.io/ModularSensors/page_arduino_streams.html)" for more information about what streams can be used along with this library.
+In tests on these sensors, SoftwareSerial_ExtInts _did not work_ to communicate with these sensors, because it isn't stable enough.
+AltSoftSerial and HardwareSerial work fine.
+NeoSWSerial is a bit hit or miss, but can be used in a pinch.

+The serial ports for this example are created in the @ref menu_serial_ports section and then assigned to modbus functionality in the @ref menu_serial_func section.

 @see @ref yosemitech_group